Dragontales

 Dragontales was a series of gamebooks written by Rhondi A. Vilott Salsitz as "Rhondi Vilott" and published by Signet in the 1980s.
 The books place the reader in the role of a young man or woman in various fantasy countries inhabited by a variety of extravagant creatures.
 The books were meant for readers somewhat older than those of most gamebooks, as romance is a common element, as are allusions to physical development in the books' heroines.

 An interesting feature of the Dragontales series was that each odd-numbered book in the series had a white cover and featured a female protagonist, while each even-numbered book had a black cover and a male protagonist.

 The first book was licensed and made into a visual novel video game by Hanako Games in early 2015.

+Themes and Audience

+The Dragontales series incorporates themes of personal growth, emotional development, and interpersonal relationships, distinguishing it from many conventional gamebooks aimed at younger readers.
+Each volume places the reader in the role of a protagonist navigating fantastical environments populated by mythical creatures and moral dilemmas.

+A notable structural feature of the series is its gender-based alternation: odd-numbered books feature female protagonists and white covers, while even-numbered books present male protagonists with black covers.
+This design choice was intended to broaden the series' appeal to slightly older readers, introducing subtle references to emotional maturity and interpersonal dynamics.